lzqsd/TransparentShapeDatasetCreation/README.md

 ## Prerequsites
 In order to run the code, you will need to prepare:
 * Laval Indoor scene dataset: Please download the dataset from this [link](http://indoor.hdrdb.com/).
+We use 1499 environment map for training and 645 environment map for testing.
+Please turn the `.exr` files into `.hdr` files, since our renderer does not support loading `.exr` files yet.
 * Optix Renderer:
 * Colmap:
 * Meshlab: